ashucode3/breastcancer/README.md

 ## Dataset
 The breast cancer dataset (`data.csv`) used in this program contains information about various features extracted from breast mass images, including texture, area, smoothness, and more.
 It also provides the corresponding class labels indicating whether a mass is malignant (1) or benign (0).

-## License
-Include information about the license of your program, if applicable.

-## Author
-Include your name or the name of the author(s) of the program.

-## Contact
-For any questions or support, feel free to reach out to [your-email@example.com](mailto:your-email@example.com).